News

 Of course, Chief Justice Roberts could decline the transfer.
 But we think he should be asked — and that such a transfer request should be granted.

-What’s more, if it takes longer than a year to adjudicate a complaint after a special committee is appointed, we believe the transfer should be automatic, as detailed in our prior post.
+So not only should there be a transfer if a (serious) complaint is filed against a circuit judge (or a district judge), we also maintain that if it takes a judicial council longer than a year to adjudicate a complaint after a special committee is appointed, the transfer should be automatic, as detailed in our prior post.

 Transferring the Newman complaint would not be without precedent.
-Here’s a list of those we have links for:
+Here’s a list of those we have links for, with circuit judges in bold and district judges in italics:

-— Complaint against Judges Pryor and Maze transferred from Eleventh Circuit to the Second Circuit (2021, described here)
+— Complaint against CA11 Judge Pryor and N.D.
+Ala.
+Judge Maze transferred from the Eleventh Circuit to the Second Circuit (2021)

 — Complaint against two unidentified circuit judges transferred from unknown circuit to the Third Circuit (2020)

-— Complaint against Justice Kavanaugh transferred from the D.C.
+— Complaint against then-CADC Judge Kavanaugh transferred from the D.C.
 Circuit to the Eleventh Circuit (2019)

-— Complaint against Justice Kavanaugh transferred from the D.C.
+— Complaint against then-CADC Judge Kavanaugh transferred from the D.C.
 Circuit to the Tenth Circuit (2018)

-— Complaint against Judge Kozinski transferred from the Ninth Circuit to the Second Circuit (2017)
+— Complaint against CA9 Judge Kozinski transferred from the Ninth Circuit to the Second Circuit (2017)

-— Complaint against Judge Roberts transferred from the D.C.
+— Complaint against D. D.C.
+Judge Roberts transferred from the D.C.
 Circuit to the Tenth Circuit (2016)

-— Complaint against Judge Jones transferred from the Fifth Circuit to the D.C.
+— Complaint against CA5 Judge Jones transferred from the Fifth Circuit to the D.C.
 Circuit (2013)

-— Complaint against Judge Kozinski transferred from the Ninth Circuit to the Third Circuit (2008)
+— Complaint against CA9 Judge Kozinski transferred from the Ninth Circuit to the Third Circuit (2008)

 Per the 2006 Breyer Committee report, Committee staff “identified eight instances since 1980 in which the Chief Justice designated a circuit judge to handle a complaint in another circuit pursuant to the intercircuit assignment statute,” p.
 121.